Severios Kuriakose

-Mor Severios Kuriakose (born Kuriakose Abraham Edavazhickel on 21 May, 1959) is the Chief Metropolitan Archbishop of the Malankara Syriac Knanaya Archdiocese, which is a autonomous jurisdiction within the Syriac Orthodox Church, exclusively for the Knanaya community.
+Mor Severios Kuriakose (born Kuriakose Abraham Edavazhickel on 21 May 1959) is an Indian prelate of the Malankara Syriac Knanaya Archdiocese, which is an autonomous jurisdiction within the Syriac Orthodox Church.

-The Knanaya is an endogamous Christian community with unique cultural and ecclesiastical traditions tracing their heritage to early Jewish-Christian settlers from the Middle East.
-The Knanaya Archdiocese was setup for the members of the community who followed the West Syriac rite, post the schism of the Malankara Church.
-The Archdiocese functions as an autonomous body within the broader structure of the Syriac Orthodox Church.

 Education

 Mor Severios Kuriakose has a Masters in History from CMS College Kottayam and Masters in English from St. Berchmans College.
 He joined the Maynooth University in Ireland for degree in theological studies.
 Later he obtained a Masters in theology from Pourasthya Vidyapeetham in Vadavathoor.

 Ordination

 Following the demise of the former head of the Malankara Syriac Knanaya Archdiocese, Mor Clemis Abraham, Fr.
 Kuriakose Abraham (Roy Achan) was elected and approved by the Syriac Patriarch of Antioch and All East, Moran Mor Ignatius Zakka I Iwas to be the next head of the Archdiocese.

 Patriarchal Relations

-In recent decades, there have been disputes regarding the extent of the Patriarch of Antioch’s authority over the Knanaya Archdiocese.
-During the tenure of Patriarch Ignatius Aphrem II Karim, there were reported attempts by the Patriarchate to intervene in the administrative affairs of the Knanaya Archdiocese.
-According to the Knanaya Archdiocesan Constitution and observations made by the Supreme Court of India, the Patriarch’s role is defined as spiritual rather than administrative.
-The Court noted that the Patriarch holds no direct power over the internal governance or property management of the Knanaya Archdiocese.
-The Court further observed that the Patriarch’s temporal authority within the Knanaya community is “at the vanishing point.”

-The Patriarch had suspended Mor Sevarios, on charges of not setting a good example in the clergy and believers, challenging the authority of the Holy throne of Antioch and lack of remorse.
-These weren't welcomed by members of the Archdiocese and they had assembled in protest against the suspension order at the Archdiocesan headquarters.
-The suspension of Mor Sevarios Kuriakose by the Patriarchate in 2024, was stayed by the Indian Judiciary upon a case filed by members of the Archdiocese, with the status quo authority of the Archbishop being upheld.
-The suspension itself was not approved by the Knanaya Association, which is the highest decision making body within the Archdiocese.
+In recent decades, there have been disputes regarding the extent of the Patriarch of Antioch's authority over the Knanaya Archdiocese.
+The Patriarch has suspended Mor Severios, on charges of not setting a good example in the clergy and believers, challenging the authority of the Holy throne of Antioch and lack of remorse.
+The suspension of Mor Severios Kuriakose by the Patriarchate in 2024 was stayed by a Munsiff court in Kottayam upon a case filed by members of the Archdiocese.